ephf/FLLW/README.md

 👋 FLLW is an auto-run package for spwn! whenever you save a `.spwn` file, the program will close Geometry Dash, compile the designated file (using spwn), and run Geometry Dash.

-⛔ I have only run this on my computer, so I don't quite know how everything will work on other computers, since this is a `.exe` file, it will only work on windows.
+⛔ since this is a `.exe` file, it will only work on windows.

 # run FLLW